 Queen’s death raises fundamental questions over future of monarchy

-Charles lacks the ‘mystique’ that surrounded his mother, a leading historian says.
+Charles ‘doesn’t have that sense of mystique’ that surrounded his mother, leading historian says

 The Queen’s death has sparked fundamental questions about the future of the monarchy, a royal historian has said.